35 Birds That Nest On The Ground: Fascinating Species!

 Stilts

-Stilts build nests on the ground, and while this might seem strange to some people, it is actually an adaptation that has helped them survive for millennia.
+Stilts (Himantopus) build nests on the ground, and while this might seem strange to some people, it is actually an adaptation that has helped them survive for millennia.
 These nests are built out of sticks or leaves, and they provide the stilts with protection from predators as well as the elements.

 Game Birds